Fairy-09/FHEC/README.md

 2. Modify the corresponding 'host' and 'port' code case by case.

 # License
+If you want to use it, please star and fork first.
 The source code is free for research and education use only.
 Any commercial use should get formal permission first.